yomguy/DeeFuzzer/README.txt

 is needed in the XML config file.

-BE CAREFULL : at the moment, the multi-threaded implementation of deefuzzer instances avoids shutting down the streams with CTRL+C...
-You have to kill them manually, after a CTRL+Z, making this::
+BE CAREFULL : at the moment, the multi-threaded implementation of deefuzzer instances avoids shutting down the process with a CTRL+C. You have to kill them manually, after a CTRL+Z, making this::

     pkill -9 deefuzzer